smontanari/smocker/README.md

 > ### tl;dr
 > *Testing the behaviour of ajax based web apps is hard*.
 Using a backend server to serve test data to our javascript logic makes the tests more complex to setup, run and maintain, and overall more fragile and unreliable.
 > At times we might want to *spike or prototype a new frontend feature* but the corresponding backend implementation is not yet available or ready to be used.
-> As developers, we are mostly interested in exercising the behaviour of our javascript logic in the browser, and sometimes all we need is a set of canned backend responses containing the data that our application is supposed to work with, without having to necessarily run a web server all the time.
+> As (front-end) developers, we are mostly interested in exercising the behaviour of our javascript logic in the browser, and sometimes all we need is a set of canned backend responses containing the data that our application is supposed to work with, without having to necessarily run a web server all the time.

 ## sMocker in action
 See how sMocker can be used with some popular javascript mvc frameworks and together with [*FuncUnit*](http://funcunit.com/) to run functional tests in the browser directly from the file system, by visiting my own fork of the [TodoMVC repository](https://github.com/smontanari/todomvc/tree/master/smocker-examples).

-For a more comprehensive example on how to use sMocker to define demo scenarios or to drive automated functional tests, checkout [**Jashboard**](https://github.com/smontanari/jashboard), a dashboard single-page web application that I developed some time ago and recently refactored to use sMocker.
+For a more comprehensive example on how to use sMocker to define demo scenarios or to drive automated functional tests, you may want to checkout [**Jashboard**](https://github.com/smontanari/jashboard), a dashboard single-page web application that I developed some time ago and recently refactored to use sMocker.

 ## Install
 We can install sMocker with [Bower](http://bower.io/):